New York Institute of Technology College of Osteopathic Medicine: Campus

-The NYIT-COM OW campus is located on a 1050-acre suburban campus in Old Westbury, New York.
+The NYIT-COM Old Westbury is located at the 1050-acre suburban campus of New York Institute of Technology in Old Westbury, New York.

-The NYIT-COM JB campus is located on Arkansas State University campus in Jonesboro, AR.
+The NYIT-COM Jonesboro campus is located at Arkansas State University in Jonesboro, AR.

-Academics
+Medical Education

 W. Kenneth Riland, D.O.
 Academic Health Care Center houses the primary care clinic, study rooms, cafeteria and Gross Anatomy/Neuroanatomy Laboratories.

 Hannah and Charles Serota Academic Center houses the Office of Pre-Clinical Sciences, Office of Clinical Sciences, Office of Admissions, OMM Laboratory, Office of the Registrar, various administrative offices and 2 large amphitheater lecture halls used for basic science and pre-clinical science lectures.

-NYIT College of Osteopathic Medicine also has a seven-year combined B.S./D.O. program for qualifying high school students through NYIT as well as SUNY New Paltz, SUNY Geneseo, and SUNY Old Westbury.
+NYIT College of Osteopathic Medicine offers five dual/concurrent degree programs: BS/DO, DO/MBA, DO/MPH, DO/MS in Academic Medicine and DO/PhD in Medical and Biological Sciences.
+Qualifying high school students can apply to the combined seven-year BS/DO students through NYIT as well as SUNY New Paltz, SUNY Geneseo, and SUNY Old Westbury.

-The New York Institute of Technology College of Osteopathic Medicine has clinical affiliations with hospitals throughout Long Island, Brooklyn, Bronx, Queens, Upstate New York, New Jersey and Connecticut, most of which are also members of the College of Osteopathic Medicine Educational Consortium (NYCOMEC) for osteopathic post-doctoral education The college provides physicians educated in countries other than the United States the opportunity to obtain medical training in the United States through its Advanced Program for Emigre Physicians (APEP).
-After completion of the 4-year APEP program, physicians with foreign credentials receive the Doctor of Osteopathic Medicine (D.O.) degree and are able to apply to D.O. and M.D. residency match programs as American graduates.
+Medical students at NYIT College of Osteopathic Medicine complete their clerkship blocks at various affiliated hospitals, ambulatory care centers, and clinics located throughout Long Island, Brooklyn, Bronx, Queens, Upstate New York, New Jersey and Connecticut, most of which are also members of the College of Osteopathic Medicine Educational Consortium (NYCOMEC).
+Because the school does not have an affiliated teaching hospital, third and fourth year students are matched to clinical sites via a match system.

+The college provides the opportunity to obtain medical training in the United States for physicians educated outside of the United States through its Émigré Physicians Program (EPP).
+After completion of the 4-year EPP program, graduates receive the Doctor of Osteopathic Medicine (DO) degree and are able to apply to DO and MD residency match programs as American graduates.
 The college provides its alumni and other osteopathic medical graduates with residency and internship training opportunities through the New York Colleges of Osteopathic Medicine Educational Consortium (NYCOMEC).
-All graduates of the college are eligible to apply for ACGME (M.D.), AOA (D.O.), and dually accredited ACGME-AOA residencies.
+All graduates of the college are eligible to apply for ACGME (MD), AOA (DO), and dually accredited ACGME-AOA residencies.

+Curriculum

+NYIT College of Osteopathic Medicine has a systems-based curriculum where students study select organ systems each semester for their first and second years.
+Pre-clerkship students take longitudinal OMM, case-based learning, and clinical skills courses that last the duration of the first and second years.
+Students typically take COMLEX Level 1 the summer of their second year before starting the clerkship phase of their medical education.
+Many students also elect to take USMLE Step 1 during same summer to increase their competitiveness for residency programs dominated by allopathic medical graduates.
+Third year medical students at NYIT College of Osteopathic Medicine are required to rotate through Emergency Medicine, Family Medicine, Internal Medicine, OBGYN, Pediatrics, Psychiatry, and Surgery.
+Fourth year students have dedicated study time for COMLEX Level 2 and USMLE Step 2.